 Frequently Asked Questions

-What are the different sections of a business plan?
+What are the key elements of a business plan?

-How often should I update my business plan?
+How often should you update your business plan?